Javier-P-C/Music-player-AVR/README.md

 # Music-player-AVR
 School project made with AVR ATMega2560, a WAV music reproductor.

-Te WAV player conunts with three buttons to control music reproduction: Stop/Play, Replay and Next.
+Te WAV player conunts with three buttons to control music player: Stop/Play, Replay and Next.
 The music is stored in an SD memory coneected to the microchip.

 Schematic: